thehardparts/thehardparts.github.io/content/posts/gcp.md

 Within Melexis we usually use postgres databases locally, so in the cloud this is also the first choice.
 However a traditional database is not always the best choice for any architecture as it doesn't scale well and might be overly expensive if not much data is stored.
 So it should be checked to see if other services aren't more applicable.
 We don't tend to use much cloud SQL for new projects (although there are obviously still valid use cases), it is usually enabled for older projects that were migrated.

 Connecting from a local pc to cloud sql databases is usually done using the [cloud sql proxy](https://cloud.google.com/sql/docs/mysql/sql-proxy).
 Other connection options are listed in the same documentation, unix sockets for cloud sql dbs in the same project are provided for some services (appengine, cloud run,...).
-Also notable is that databases in the diegem and xservices projects are open for direct connections if you are on the melexis network.
+Also notable is that databases in the diegem and xservices projects are open for direct connections if you are on the Melexis network.

 ## Bigquery